 Once these areas are identified, the patient is placed in developmental positions that will have the most profound influence on improving their posture, stability and movement.
 During treatment, the DNS practitioner gently contacts various parts of the body to create a sensory input into the CNS to “reboot” the movement program.
 This process often requires active participation of the patient to further enhance the reprogramming process.

 DNS exercises are a vital part of the treatment program.
-They are performed in developmental positions, the same positions in which the movement program was originally “written.”
+They are performed in developmental positions, the same milestone positions in which we originally learned to move and stabilize our body.

 The exercises are dynamic and retrain the neuromuscular connections to reinforce the new patterns of movement and joint stabilization, hence the creation of Dynamic Neuromuscular Stabilization.

-By restoring posture, stability and movement back to the way it was originally programmed, patients are able to stop chronic pain and the progression of degenerative conditions.
+By restoring posture, stability and movement back to the way it was originally programmed, patients are able to reduce or even stop chronic pain and the progression of degenerative conditions.

 For more information about DNS, go to rehabps.com